By Valerie Schneider

 Positioned in the northern region of Emilia-Romagna, a center of arts and central to everything, Parma rests between the Po Valley and the foothills of the Apennine range.
 It is also located along the ancient Via Emilia, the Roman road that ran the length of the vast valley from Piacenza to Rimini.
 Sliced in half by the Parma River, which lazily meanders through it, Parma is best experienced at a slow pace.

-Packed full of Renaissance glories, lush green spaces, and boasting dozens of museums and performing arts, Parma is slated to be the Italian Capital of Culture in 2020.
-And, as the nation’s culinary capital, it also has a delicious reason to be on your short list of retirement destinations.
+Parma is packed full of Renaissance glories, lush green spaces, and boasts dozens of museums and performing arts.
+And, as the nation’s culinary capital, it also has a delicious reason to be on your shortlist of retirement destinations.

 Retire in Parma

 Most of the city’s life happens in the glorious historic center or the immediate periphery.
 Everything you need is close at hand, and the preferred mode of transport is the bicycle.
 The streets are a mix of cobbles and river stones with “tracks” paved on them for bikes.
 The perfectly-kept pastel buildings of the old town are punctuated by breathtaking piazzas and Renaissance palaces, giving you something to look at everywhere you go, and because it’s in the valley, and flat, walking is easy.